Kill the Noise: 2016

 In April 2016 Kill the Noise released the music video for his single “I Do Coke” with Feed Me off of his album OCCULT CLASSIC.
-Occult Classic was later followed up by a 17-track remix album titled Alt Classic (stylised as ALT CLASSIC) released on 13 May 2016 - featuring notable artists REZZ, NGHTMRE, Snails, Gammer & Slander.
-The video starred Tom Sandoval from the hit Bravo show Vanderpump Rules.
-In 2016 he produced a remake of the classic “Relax” by Frankie Goes to Hollywood with A$AP Rocky, Nitty Scott, and Sam Sparro for Zoolander 2.
+OCCULT CLASSIC was later followed up by a 17-track remix album titled ALT CLASSIC released on 13 May 2016 with notable artists REZZ, NGHTMRE, Snails, Gammer and Slander.
+The video starred Tom Sandoval from the Bravo reality show Vanderpump Rules.
+In 2016, he produced a remake of the classic “Relax” by Frankie Goes to Hollywood with A$AP Rocky, Nitty Scott, and Sam Sparro for Zoolander 2.
 Kill The Noise notably performed at Fuji Rock Festival on July 23, 2016.

 2017

-In 2017, Kill the Noise wrote “Divebomb” which featured Tom Morello for the box office hit XXX: Return of Xander Cage (2017).
-In the fall Kill the Noise joined Seven Lions and Tritonal on the Horizon Tour which traveled across North America between October through December.
+In 2017, Kill the Noise wrote “Divebomb" featuring Tom Morello for the film XXX: Return of Xander Cage.
+In the fall, Kill the Noise joined Seven Lions and Tritonal on the Horizon Tour which traveled across North America between October through December.
 Kill The Noise also teamed with Seven Lions to release the single “Cold Hearted” on Monstercat Records.

 2018

-Kill The Noise teamed with Tritonal, and Seven Lions to release the collaborative song “Horizon”, which was written on their 2017 North America tour.
+In 2018, Kill The Noise teamed with Tritonal and Seven Lions to release the collaborative song “Horizon”, which was written on their 2017 North America tour.
 Kill The Noise also notably performed as the bassrush stage headliner at Electric Daisy Carnival with 12th Planet on May 20, 2018.

 2019

-In 2019 Kill the Noise wrote and produced the song “Redemption” which featured Al Jourgensen for the Netflix Original Film In the Shadow of the Moon (2019 film).
+In 2019, Kill the Noise wrote and produced the song “Redemption” featuring Al Jourgensen for the Netflix film In the Shadow of the Moon.